Michael J. McVicar

 His first book, Christian Reconstruction, offered the first academic study of the theology of Rousas John Rushdoony and the development of Christian antistatism and the homeschooling movement.

 McVicar’s second book project, God’s Watchers, will focus on the interaction between religion, domestic surveillance by non-governmental organizations, and the development of political and social conservatism in twentieth century American culture.
 Based on extensive archival research and numerous Freedom of Information Act requests, the project explores how religious pressure groups in the United States assembled massive archives of information about a range of perceived “threats” to the American political and social system.
-Research for God’s Watchers has been supported by a number of competitive research grants, including sources from Florida State, Columbia University, New York University, and the National Endowment of the Humanities.
+Research for God’s Watchers has been supported by a number of competitive research grants, including sources from Florida State, Columbia University, New York University, the Louisville Institute, and the National Endowment of the Humanities.

 Christian Reconstruction: R. J. Rushdoony and American Religious Conservatism.Chapel Hill, NC: University of North Carolina Press, 2015.